exonum/exonum-doc/src/get-started/data-proofs.md

 with-serde = []
 ```

-Then we need to import macro from dependencies into `src/lib.rs` file.
+Then we need to import a macro from dependencies into the `src/lib.rs` file.

 ```rust
 #[macro_use]
 extern crate serde_derive;
 ```

-For convenience reasons we decided to divide the code into 5 submodules, each
+For convenience reasons we decided to divide the code into five submodules.
+Four
-corresponding to a certain part of the
+of them correspond to a certain part of the service business logic and one
-service business logic and one is for protobuf structures.
+describes Protobuf structures.
 Let’s announce them below:

 ```rust
 pub mod api;